axone-protocol/docs/docs/tutorials/explorer-sc.md

 A transaction on the blockchain is a record of some blockchain state change, like the transfer of tokens from one account to another or the execution of a smart contract.

 The [OKP4 Explorer](https://explore.okp4.network/OKP4%20testnet) allows you to view and analyze these transactions in detail.
 Several transactions are validated in a block.
-You can check [the last validated blocks](https://explore.okp4.network/OKP4%20testnet/block) via the “Blocks” menu of the explorer.
-Click on the “Transactions” tab to get the last transactions.
+You can check [the last validated blocks](https://explore.okp4.network/OKP4%20testnet/block) via the "Blocks" menu of the explorer.
+Click on the "Transactions" tab to get the last transactions.

 Before moving on to transactions with smart contracts, let's begin with a basic operation: a transfer of $KNOW tokens.